Ishigxki/FormFlow/README.md

 FormFlow is more than a CRUD project.

-It is an exploration of how modern backend engineering can be used to solve a real-world problem through clean architecture, relational database modelling, RESTful APIs and scalable software design.
+It is an exploration of how modern backend engineering can solve real-world problems through clean architecture, scalable APIs and thoughtful system design.

-The project is intentionally being developed incrementally using production-inspired practices, with each feature building toward a complete backend platform.
+Every feature is being built incrementally using production-inspired development practices, with an emphasis on writing maintainable, extensible software rather than simply completing tutorials.

+The goal is not only to learn backend engineering—but to build software that could eventually serve real students and organizations.